thawn/ttmp32gme/README.md

 ## required perl modules (for running ttmp32gme from source)
-run `cpan -i` (or the equivalent tool from your distro such as g-cpan for gentoo) followed by the following Modules (some Modules required the `-f` flag to install on my Mac OS system):
+run `cpan -i` (or the equivalent tool from your distro such as g-cpan for gentoo) followed by the following modules (some modules required the `-f` flag to install on my Mac OS system):

 EV
 AnyEvent::HTTPD